-98 Orders, decisions and directives
+85 Orders, decisions and directives

-- (1) The oversight mechanism may issue any of the following binding orders or recommendations appropriate to an application, hearing, audit, process or investigation it undertakes, including - - (a) affirming the decision of the information holder; - (b) varying the type of access originally granted or requested; - (c) setting aside the decision of the information holder and making a ruling; - (d) requiring the information holder to take such steps as may be necessary to secure compliance with its obligations under the Act; - (e) in cases of a failure by an information holder to comply with an obligation under the Act, ordering compliance, imposing a fine and recommending employment sanctions against relevant personnel; - (f) summary orders if, in its discretion, the matter can be decided without the presence of the parties or summary orders are appropriate in terms of its rules and procedures; - (g) contempt orders; - (h) cost orders; - (i) rulings on any mater relating to the execution of warrants and search and seizure; - (j) an order pursuant to section 74(2)(a) [negotiation, conciliation, arbitration]; or - (k) any other order it considers just and equitable.

-- (2) The oversight mechanism may issue such directives it deems necessary to enforce its decisions. - (3) Decisions, orders and directives of the oversight mechanism have the same force and effect as decisions of the highest court of first instance.
+- (1) The oversight mechanism may issue binding orders or recommendations on any matter before it, including - - (a) affirming the decision of the information holder; - (b) varying the type of access originally granted or requested; - (c) setting aside the decision of the information holder and making a ruling; - (d) requiring the information holder to take such steps as may be necessary to secure compliance with its obligations under the Act; - (e) imposition of a fine in cases of a failure by an information holder to comply with an obligation under the Act; - (f) directing the execution of warrants and search and seizure; - (g) mandating negotiation, conciliation, and arbitration, pursuant to section 62(2)(a); - (h) imposing a contempt order, a cost order, or a summary order or any other order it considers just and equitable. - (2) The oversight mechanism may issue such directives it deems necessary to enforce its decisions.

-99 Content of recommendations, findings, orders, decisions and directives
+86 Content of recommendations, findings, orders, decisions and directives

-- (1) The oversight mechanism must produce a statement of facts, findings and reasoning for decisions on matters before it. - (2) All parties to a matter before the oversight mechanism must be given a copy of any recommendations, findings, orders, decisions or directives of the oversight mechanism free of charge.
+(1) The oversight mechanism must produce a statement of facts, findings and reasoning for decisions on matters before it, a copy of which must be provided to all parties to the matter free of charge.